FEniCS/dolfinx/demo/pde/bcs/python/documentation.rst

 	from dolfin import *

-Then, we import the mesh and create a finite element function space :math:`V` realtive to this mesh, in this case we create a :py:class:`FunctionSpace<dolfin.functions.functionspace.FunctionSpace>` ``V`` consisting of continuous piecewise linear polynomials.
+Then, we import the mesh and create a finite element function space :math:`V` relative to this mesh.
+In this case we create a :py:class:`FunctionSpace<dolfin.functions.functionspace.FunctionSpace>` ``V`` consisting of continuous piecewise linear polynomials.

 .. code-block:: python